Republican National Committee: January 2025 election

+On July 24, 2025, after Michael Whatley announced he would run in the 2026 United States Senate election in North Carolina and vacated his position as chair of the RNC, Donald Trump endorsed Joe Gruters to be the next chair of the RNC.
+Whatley endorsed him as well, and called Gruters "a true conservative fighter".
+On August 22, 2025, Gruters was unanimously elected Chairman of the Republican National Committee.
+After his election, Gruters told members of the RNC: “Today is not about one person, it is about our mission: The midterms are ahead, where we must expand our majority in the House and Senate and continue electing Republicans nationwide."

 Current Republican National Committee members

 A collapsible list of the voting members of the Republican National Committee follows, as of 10 April 2025.
-The state chair, national committeeman and national committeewoman each receive one vote at RNC meetings and vote for RNC Chairmanship.
+The state chair, national committeeman and national committeewoman each receive one vote at RNC meetings and vote for RNC chairmanship.

 Para Bellum Labs

 In February 2014, during the chairmanship of Reince Priebus, the RNC launched an in-house technology incubator called Para Bellum Labs.
 This new unit of the RNC was first headed by Azarias Reda, an engineer with a PhD in computer science from the University of Michigan.
 The effort is designed to help the party and its candidates bridge the technology gap.
-Para Bellum, translated from Latin, means "prepare for war."
+"Para bellum", translated from Latin, means "prepare for war."

 Federal "pay-to-play" investigation

 In September 2019, McDaniel emailed Doug Manchester, whose nomination to become Ambassador to the Bahamas was stalled in the Senate, asking for $500,000 in donations to the Republican Party.
 Manchester responded, noting that his wife had given $100,000 and that his family would "respond" once he was confirmed by the Republican-led Senate to the ambassadorship.
 Manchester copied the email to aides of two U.S. senators whose support he needed to win confirmation.
 CBS News described McDaniel's action as a "possible pay-for-play scheme" for the ambassadorship.
 The San Diego Union-Tribune reported in May 2021 that a federal grand jury had issued a subpoena in a criminal investigation into Manchester's nomination, apparently focused on the RNC, McDaniel and RNC co-chair Tommy Hicks, "and possibly members of Congress".
 The Union-Tribune reported the investigation began in 2020.